tomasferrarisenda/automate-all-the-things-transcendence/README.md

 7. Save.
 8. Now you can run the deploy-argocd pipeline.

-I will repeat these instructions in the [AWS Infrastructure Deployment Pipeline](#aws-infrastructure-deployment-pipeline).
+I will repeat these instructions in the [AWS Infrastructure Deployment Pipeline](#aws-infrastructure-deployment-pipeline) instructions.

 <br/>